Welcome to the Divisional Round edition of The Worksheet, a fantasy football overview, by Rich Hribar.

 For those that are new to this article, just because the fantasy regular season has ended doesn’t mean that fantasy football stops.
 The fantasy playoffs offer a host of new opportunities for playoff leagues, props betting, and daily fantasy games.

 This article will be updated throughout the week to reflect major news or injury implications.
-I encourage that you use the game by game tables and data points here in conjunction with the player rankings that will be available every week this season on Thursdays and enjoy the games.
+I encourage you to use the game-by-game tables and data points here in conjunction with the player rankings available every week this season each Wednesday and enjoy the games.

 Click the matchups below for the individual game previews.